Quantum Fields, Geometric Fluctuations, and the Structure of Spacetime: The model

+where $\sigma^2=(\Delta t)^2+(\Delta x)^2$, with $\Delta t$ and $\Delta x$ being the characteristic widths of the smearing in time and space.
+For the purpose of numerical simulation, we divide the spacetime in our model into rectangular patches such that $\Delta t=\Delta x=\bar{\tau}$, where $\bar{\tau}$ is an arbitrary scale, which may be identified later with the Planck scale $\tau_p$ if we want to investigate quantum gravity effects.
+We then take the fluctuations to act independently on each of these patches.
+This is not quite correct---fluctuations in nearby patches are correlated---but as shown in~\cite{fewster}, these correlations fall off very rapidly with distance.

 The connection between geometry and vacuum fluctuations comes into being as follows.
-Varying the action~(\ref{main action}) with respect to $\varphi$, we arrive at
+Varying the action~(\ref{main action}) with respect to $\varphi$ leads to

 This equation determines the curvature of the two-dimensional spacetime in terms of the dilaton $\varphi$.
-The equation for the dilaton field is obtained through the variation of the action with respect to the metric $g_{\mu\nu}$.
-It is given by
+The equation for the dilaton field is obtained by varying the action with respect to the metric $g_{\mu\nu}$, which leads to

 where $T_{\mu\nu}$ is the stress-energy tensor associated with the matter field, and $T=0$ since we are dealing with a conformal field.
-We now make a few simplifications to the model.
-First, the potential $V(\varphi)$ will be taken to be small near $\varphi=0$; in this paper we consider the particular model
+Here we consider a $V(\varphi)$ to be small near $\varphi=0$, so

-Next, since the vacuum fluctuations are highly centered around the average $\left<T_{R/L}\right>=0$, the curvature will also fluctuate around that of Minkowski spacetime.
-We will therefore approximate the covariant derivatives in~(\ref{main}) by partial derivatives since the spacetime is flat on average.
-With these simplifications, Eq.~(\ref{main}) yields